Short-term tourist rentals

 What is a short-term tourist rental?

-Short-term tourist rentals mean renting all or part of a home to tourists for fewer than 31 days.
+Short-term tourist rentals mean renting all or part of a home or an apartment to tourists for fewer than 31 days.

 This definition includes primary and secondary homes offered for rental on Airbnb or Facebook.

 If you have any questions, please contact the Corporation de l’industrie touristique du Québec (CITQ).